DrJessop/yoga-pose/app/Tutorial.md

         rolling_average = (rolling_average - min_error) / (rolling_average - min_error)  # Normalize error between 0 and 1

     return rolling_average
 ```

-# Trouble-shoot for detectron2
-Problem with gcc and g++

 ## Building frontend in React
 Now that the workhorse of the app has been created, the next step is to make a frontend.
 The frontend should have a homepage, a page for uploading videos, and a page where you can see your processed videos.